-- 5.1 All students registered for research degrees are required to make satisfactory and timely progress throughout the programme and to meet the University requirements for Annual Progression [see regulation 5.2].
-Full-time students must submit for Annual Progression each year.
-For part-time students this annual requirement is applied pro-rata (approximately biennially), with intermediate Supervisor Review meetings taking place in the intervening years, as part of the formal documented supervision meeting requirement. - 5.2 The Supervisory team regularly monitors the student's progress and assesses whether timely academic achievement at the appropriate level is being demonstrated.
+5.1 The Supervisory team regularly monitors the student's progress and assesses whether timely academic achievement at the appropriate level is being demonstrated.
 Supervision includes both monitoring and assessing sustained progress throughout the programme in the course of routine supervision, and also contributing to the Annual Progression process according to the requirements set by the relevant Committee (Faculty PGR Committee).
 The Principal Supervisor and Student are required to have formal contact on a regular basis.
 As a minimum, this will include 10 meetings annually for full-time students and 6 meetings annually for part-time students.
 It is expected that any student difficulty in meeting the required level of timely academic achievement will normally be identified first in the context of supervision, and that appropriate informal warnings will be issued to the student and documented in that context (see also regulation 7.1 following).
-If a student does not satisfy the requirements, standard procedures apply to withdraw the student from the University for unsatisfactory academic performance (see Handbook of Student Regulations (PGR Students), Annexe 1 - sections 1.2 to 1.3).
+If a student does not satisfy the requirements, standard procedures apply to withdraw the student from the University for failure to demonstrate satisfactory academic performance (see Handbook of Student Regulations (PGR Students), Annexe 1 - sections 1.2 to 1.3).